The Blind Man and the Lame: Visual interpretations

 In the 1883 Salon there were no less than three statues of L'aveugle et le paralytique on show.
 The most celebrated was by Jean Turcan, whose plaster model of the subject received a first class medal.
 Subsequently, the French state arranged for him to carve it in marble and this version was exhibited at the 1888 Salon, when it received a medal of honour.
 The next year it was given a further prize at the Universal Exhibition and afterwards was placed in the Musée du Luxembourg.
 In 1927 it was moved to Arles, Turcan's birthplace, where it has remained.
-A bronze version was also created for Marseilles, the city that had provided him with a bursary to study sculpture, but this was to be melted down during World War II.
-When the marble statue was photographed by the state in 1888, it is to be noted that the fable was attributed to Aesop, not Florian.
+A bronze version was also created for Marseille, the city that had provided him with a bursary to study sculpture, but this was to be melted down during World War II.
+When the marble statue was photographed by the state in 1888, the fable was attributed to Aesop, not Florian.

 A similar fate was to come to the bronze statues of the two other exhibits at the 1883 Salon.
 Gustave Michel received a travel bursary for his plaster model.
 The bronze version was located in Paris in the Square Tenon (now the Square Edouard Vaillant) and was melted down during World War II.
 The statue by Joseph Carlier was placed in a public park in his native Cambrai, a town occupied by the Germans during World War I. It was therefore requisitioned and melted down even earlier.
 Turcan's marble statue is therefore the sole survivor of this period and is representative of what were somewhat similar designs.

 In Germany too there were compassionate treatments of the theme by Expressionist Christian artists, both dating from 1919.
 Ernst Gerlach produced his Der Blind und Der Lahme as a stucco relief of two peasants.
 Richard Seewald published his woodcut in the Bavarian magazine Münchner Blätter für Dichtung und Graphik.
 In it the motif of crossing a river on a narrow plank returns and an angel hovering in the background underlines the earlier Christian connotation of the emblem tradition.